naxoc/riffrag/README.md

 # RiffRag: A local RAG builder with a Claude Code skills creator

-This project provides an easy way to build and query a Retrieval-Augmented Generation (RAG) system for your codebases using LanceDB and Ollama embeddings.
-It is optimized for use with Claude Code skills to help you save tokens and reduce costs when querying large codebases. **RiffRag** helps you understand large codebases by creating searchable vector embeddings locally, with tight Claude Code integration for token-efficient development.
+A RAG system for indexing and querying  codebases using LanceDB and Ollama embeddings.
+Designed for integration with Claude Code skills to save tokens and provide better context when working with multiple codebases.
+Main focus is **WordPress and PHP/JavaScript** codebases.
+It's written in python, but you need not know any python at all (and likely do nothing in the way of setting up python on your Mac).
+Linux will probably work with some nudging.

+Installation (on a Mac that is) is super easy and you don't need to touch settings or code if you don't want to.
+Just clone, install requirements (homebrew packages 'just' and 'gum'), and you're good to go.

+**RiffRag** helps you understand codebases by creating searchable vector embeddings locally, with tight Claude Code integration for token-efficient development.

+## What RiffRag Is Good For

+RiffRag currently works best with **small-to-medium sized codebases** (up to ~500 files).
+It's optimized for:

+- ✅ Projects with well-organized file structures.
+- ✅ It might even be a bit faster than waiting for Claude Code to `read`, `glob`, `grep`, and `ls` its way through code.
+- ✅ **Saving tokens** that Claude Code or other paid services would be gobbling up instead.
+- ✅ **Individual WordPress plugins or themes** (not all of WordPress Core)
+- ✅ **Drupal modules** or other CMS extensions
+- ✅ **PHP projects** (Laravel apps, custom projects, etc.)
+- ✅ **JavaScript/Node.js projects**
+- ✅ **Focused libraries and tools**

+**Current Implementation:** RiffRag uses line-based chunking that splits files into manageable sections while preserving context.
+This works well for most projects and handles large files intelligently.

+**Coming Soon:** Function-level chunking for PHP and JavaScript (see [ROADMAP.md](ROADMAP.md)) will provide even more precise results by extracting individual functions and classes.

 ## Why RiffRag?

 There are probably a million RAG tools out there, but I found that they all were hard to get started with, required cloud services, or were too expensive to use regularly.
 I also just wanted to play with this to understand better.
+It's probably a bit opinionated and suited to my own workflow (WordPress development, PHP/JS projects), but maybe it helps you too!

+**Trade-offs:** This is optimized for simplicity and speed over precision.
+It uses line-based chunking which works well for most projects.
+If you need production-grade function-level search with AST parsing, check out the [roadmap](ROADMAP.md) for upcoming improvements.

-It's probably a bit opinionated and suited to my own workflow, but maybe it helps you too!
-I should add that this is all mostly written by Claude Code.
-I'm really not a Python dev, so if you find issues, please open an issue or PR!
+**Full disclosure:** This project was built entirely using Claude Code.
+I'm not a Python developer, so if you find issues, please open an issue or PR!

 ## Features

-- **File-level indexing**: Index entire files as semantic chunks
+- **Smart chunking**: Automatic line-based chunking that handles files of any size
 - **Local embeddings**: Use Ollama's mxbai-embed-large for private, cost-free embeddings
 - **Vector search**: Fast similarity search with LanceDB
 - **Smart filtering**: Respects .gitignore and common exclusion patterns